godotengine/godot-website/collections/_article/gsoc-2019-progress-report-3.md

 ### A brief history

 This project had quite a bumpy beginning.
-While the design I'd envisioned used a technique known as [paging](https://en.wikipedia.org/wiki/Paging) to provide the caching behaviour, what I started out with was quite off the mark; it was more akin to [memory management](https://en.wikipedia.org/wiki/Memory_management) than paging.
+While the design I'd envisioned used a technique known as [paging](https://en.wikipedia.org/wiki/Paging) to provide the caching behavior, what I started out with was quite off the mark; it was more akin to [memory management](https://en.wikipedia.org/wiki/Memory_management) than paging.
 Punto caught me out on this when I talked to him about it, and from there, I got started with the module in earnest.

 A similar thing happened later on as well when I tried to make a very convoluted system to handle the problem of keeping files cached even if the backing source was closed.

 Throughout June, the basic framework of the module was established.
-In July, I focussed on getting the kinks out for the design and making incremental improvements.
+In July, I focused on getting the kinks out for the design and making incremental improvements.
 Sadly, I didn't really follow any testing methodology while developing this module, which is something I regret now.
 I spent most of August weeding out bugs.
-It was a mostly successful endeavour.
+It was a mostly successful endeavor.

 ### Bugs